 One small fee and then it's free!

-Your Eco Pass Now Comes on a Clipper Card
+Your Eco Pass Comes on a Clipper Card

 To get your Eco Pass, you must pick up a personalized Clipper Card from the Office of College Life.
+See hours.

 The VTA Eco Pass provides all De Anza students unlimited rides on Santa Clara Valley Transportation Authority (VTA) buses and light rail within Santa Clara County for the duration of a quarter term.
 The Eco Pass is valid only for VTA services within Santa Clara County.

 Currently seven bus lines — VTA routes 23, 25, 51, 53, 54, 55 and new 323 — stop at De Anza.
 Routes 51, 53, 54 and 55 connect to the Sunnyvale Caltrain Station.
 Route 51 connects to the Mountain View Caltrain Station.